-Hayley, who has also had roles in “The Mysteries of Laura” and “Law & Order SVU”, stars as Sam Craft, a young woman working her first night as a pizza delivery person.
+Hayley, who has also had roles in “The Mysteries of Laura” and “Law & Order SVU,” stars as Sam Craft, a young woman working her first night as a pizza delivery person.
 After a series of cheapskates, she is sent to a rich neighborhood.
-When she gets stiffed again she goes to have a talk with the customer only to find herself in the middle of a satanic ritual and she happens to be the virgin they need for the sacrifice.
+When she gets stiffed again, she goes to talk with the customer only to find herself in the middle of a satanic ritual, and she happens to be the virgin they need for the sacrifice.

 Horror Fuel: “Let me say, I really enjoyed Satanic Panic.
 It’s a fun flick.
 It got a five-star review from us.”